infvo/nosql/blog/blognotes.md

 ## Notes on blog implementation

+What kind of functionality do we offer?

+* multiple users; every user may have its own blog?
+* multiple users - for comments;
+* blog may have comments - anonymous? or only for users logged in?
+* posts may be created; and may be edited afterwards.
+** do we keep a history of edits?

 ### Sessions

 The use of sessions demonstrates the use of a persistent store.
 Individual requests do not have a common state: only the persistent store can be used for this.